andersbogsnes/homepage/content/presentations/airflow/9_hooks.md

 ---

-## Using Hooks with Azure Blob Storage
+## :warning: Using Hooks with Azure Blob Storage

 One of the current issue with Azure Blob Storage SDKs, is that Microsoft recently decided to implement breaking changes to the Blob Storage API.

-Downstream, there is still plenty of work left to do to update libraries to work with this breaking change.
+<p class="fragment">Downstream, there is still plenty of work left to do to update libraries to work with this breaking change.</p>

 ---